microsoft/ApplicationInsights-iOS/README.md

 @end
 ```

-Then, in each of your WKInterfaceControllers, you should do this:
+Then, in each of your WKInterfaceControllers where you want to use the Application Insights SDK, you should do this:

 ```objectivec
 #import "InterfaceController.h"